Article below based on interview given by Minister of Foreign Affairs Ioannis Kasoulides to Associated Press

 The lifting of the embargo was made possible after Washington waived a requirement that Cyprus cease to offer refueling and other port services to Russian warships.
 The U.S. had accused Russia of playing a “very destabilizing role” in the east Mediterranean.

 Kasoulides said Cyprus is ready to discuss concerns that any partner may have about the “malign influences” that another country is exerting in the region.
-But he noted that Cyprus is a small country with limited resources” whose foreign policy is guided by “strict adherence to international law and good neighborly relations.”
+But he noted that Cyprus is a small country with limited resources” whose foreign policy is guided by “strict adherence to international law and good neighborly relations.
+When we fire a gun, propellant inside the cartridge is transformed into energy and used to propel a projectile.
+This has a secondary effect of producing a flash of super-hot gasses and unburnt powder out of the end of the barrel.
+A flash like this is especially evident in something like a short-barreled rifle, a shotgun, or an AR pistol.
+With these weapons, less powder is burnt before the bullet leaves the end of the barrel, and thus you have an expanding cloud of powder leaving the barrel along with the bullet.

 The Cypriot foreign minister said bolstering Cyprus’ position as an agent of regional stability are its “advanced networks of cooperation” with neighboring countries including Israel, Jordan and Egypt.